Mace (construction company)

 Mace Group Ltd, commonly known as Mace, is a global construction business headquartered in London employing nearly 7,300 people, across five continents, and with a turnover of around £2 billion.
+In July 2025 Goldman Sachs acquired a 75% share in Mace's consulting business and in March 2026, this became a standalone operation with 5,200 global staff.
+The 2,000-strong construction business ('Mace Construct') will be rebranded.

 History

 The company was founded by a group of construction and architecture professionals, led by Ian Macpherson, who left Bovis in 1990 hoping to bring in a more collaborative way of working in the traditionally combative construction industry.
 It prohibited its subcontractors from falsely claiming staff were self-employed.

 During 1997, Mace beat Bovis to be appointed as the project and construction manager on British Airways' Waterside headquarters at Heathrow.
 Other early construction projects undertaken by the company included the London Eye and The Venetian.
 The firm engaged in PFI projects and post privatisation railway work.

 In 2009, Mace contracted to build The Shard, the tallest building in London, at a fixed price.
 In 2021, it completed a ferris wheel in Dubai nearly twice as tall as the London Eye.

 In 2023, Mace's facilities management division was sold in a management buyout.
 In July 2025 Goldman Sachs acquired a 75% share in Mace's £700m turnover consulting business and it was set to be spun out as a standalone operation with 5,200 global staff.
+The 2,000-strong construction business will be rebranded in 2026.
+The two businesses – Mace Construct and Mace Consult – were formally separated on 5 March 2026, and London-based branding agency Koto was hired to develop Mace Construct's new identity.